 The TCT Crypto Engine Core is classified as a single-chip hardware module for the purpose of FIPS 140-2 validation.
-The logical cryptographic boundary for the module is the sub-chip implementing the module while the physical boundary is the Qualcomm Snapdragon 625 SoC.
+The logical cryptographic boundary for the module is the sub-chip implementing the module while the physical boundary is the Qualcomm Snapdragon 660 SoC and 636 SoC.

-The module was tested as a sub-chip implemented within the Qualcomm Snapdragon 625 SoC.
+The module was tested as a sub-chip implemented within the Qualcomm Snapdragon 660 SoC and 636 SoC.

-2.2.
-Description of Modes of Operations
+2.2.Description of Modes of Operations

-© 2017 TCL Communication Ltd This document can be reproduced and distributed only whole and intact, including this copyright notice.
 The CM supports a FIPS approved mode and a non-approved mode.
 All CSPs are kept separate between the two modes.
 The services available in each mode are specified in Table 4-2.
 When a request for a non-approved mode service is received, the CM switches to non-approved mode, services the request, and immediately switches back to the approved mode.